 Fortunately for us, a close friend had worked as a psycho-social family-centred nurse, working with children therapeutically in the community, at the Cassel Hospital in Ham (Richmond UK).
 It was she who first made us aware of a child-centred approach to parenting, and some of the reasons why Hannah might be behaving the way she was.
 Without this friend's support and understanding, we may well have had a very different daughter to the one we have today.

-In this video Health Visitor Liz Andrews and co-author of The Social Baby book, tells new parents the philosophy of social baby.com.
-To see life from a baby's view point and to be led and guided by them helps us understand what babies are trying to tell us.
+In this video Liz Andrews, Health Visitor and co-author of The Social Baby book, talks with new parents about baby communication 'the Social Baby way'.
+Seeing behaviour from a baby's point of view, and being guided by them helps us understand what babies are trying to show us.
 This not only reduces their stress, but also our own frustrations as parents.

 We had made a conscious decision to parent without smacking.
 Our own experience with a baby and toddler who was at times extremely challenging, made it clear to us just how important it is for the health and well-being of all families to receive help and support right from the very start.
 And, even with the best intentions, how easy it can be for us to slip into a negative cycle, especially when tired and exhausted.
 We also began to understand why some people reach such a low point that they might harm their children.

 We don't call ourselves "experts", but we are specialists in the area of infant mental health and parenting, and we are parents first.
-We draw upon the experience and expertise of parents, health professionals and academic research to provide up-to-date information in ways that are easily understood by everyone - parents, carers and practitioners.
-The Social Baby and The Social Toddler are printed examples of how we do this.
-More recently we have turned to DVD production to further show babies abilities.
-As this site develops we will be putting video snippets online to cover a wide range of topics and behaviours.
+We draw upon the experience and expertise of parents, health professionals and academic research to provide information that is easily understood by everyone.

 Helen and Clive Dorman